dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

   * In the above ReplicaSet, the labels of the pods are `app: my-app`
 * `.spec.selector.matchLabels` =>
   * Replicaset identifies the pods required to manage by the ReplicaSet from these labels
-  * ReplicaSet will manage pods with matching labels (even if not created by the ReplicaSet).
+  * ReplicaSet will manage pods with matching labels (even if not created by the ReplicaSet)
   * e.g., if 2 pods with the label `app: my-app` already exist, the ReplicaSet will create only 1 more pod but manage all 3 pods
-  * ReplicaSets can also use advanced [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) like `matchExpressions` instead of `matchLabels`.
+  * ReplicaSets can also use advanced [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) like `matchExpressions` instead of `matchLabels`

-## Linking ReplicaSet to its pods
+## How a ReplicaSet Links to Its Pods

-* A ReplicaSet links to its pods through the `metadata.ownerReferences` field in the pod's metadata.
+* A ReplicaSet links to its pods via the `metadata.ownerReferences` field in the pod's metadata.
 * Field `metadata.ownerReferences` specifies the owner of the object
 * This field specifies the ReplicaSet `my-replicaset` as the owner
 * Here's an example output YAML of a pod managed by `my-replicaset`